Manual for the Zaunkoenig M3K

 Performing a reset on the M3K will restore the following default values: 800 CPI, angle snapping off, 2 millimeters LOD and a polling rate of 8,000 hertz.

-And this is how you perform the reset: plug in your M3K with the right mouse button held down and plug in your M3K.
+And this is how you perform the reset: plug in your M3K with the right mouse button held down.
 Keep the right mouse button held down for at least 1 millisecond, but no longer than 3 seconds, to perform a reset.
 Upon a successful reset the mouse cursor will do a backslash (meaning: your mouse cursor will move diagonally towards the bottom right).

 If you hold down the right mouse button for longer than 3 seconds your M3K will enter a mode called «Device Firmware Upgrade» (DFU).
 You know you accidentally got into the DFU mode when your mouse cursor is frozen.
 If that happens to you simply plug your M3K out and back in again.